CHIEF EMPIRE OFFICER

 Every Betrayal Created A Specific Feature

 AI mapped every betrayal he'd ever suffered against every feature he'd ever built.
 One-to-one correspondence.
 Scam agencies → consumer data protection.
-The forced JMJK Sports sale at 21 → bootstrap-first philosophy.
+The forced JMJK Sports sale → bootstrap-first philosophy.
 The stolen grandfather's gold tie → permanent, un-delete-able DOTs.
 The platform is the scar tissue, instrumented.

 Read The Full Discovery